ssl-hep/ServiceX/helm_charts/helm_charts,/helm_charts/docs/deployment/production.md

 You may check if pods are running correctly by listing pods in the kube-system namespace.

-To use UChicago infrastructure set elasticsearch host to 'atlas-kibana.mwt2.org', user and pass to 'river-dev-logs', kibana host to https://atlas-kibana.mwt2.org:5601 and kibana.dashboards.index to '.kibana-dev'
+To use UChicago infrastructure set elasticsearch host to 'atlas-kibana.mwt2.org', kibana host to https://atlas-kibana.mwt2.org:5601 and kibana.dashboards.index to '.kibana-dev' and contact a ServiceX team member at UChicago to get login credentials.